Skip to content

 More examples

-While loop in python for do you want to continue.
+While looping in Python do you want to continue?

 while True: